Zokrates/ZoKrates/README.md

 Generates a trusted setup for the compiled program found at `./out.code`.

 Creates a proving key and a verifying key at `./proving.key` and `./verifying.key`.
+These keys are derived from a source of randomness, commonly referred to as “toxic waste”.
+Anyone having access to the source of randomness can produce fake proofs that will be accepted by a verifier following the protocol.

 #### `export-verifier`
 ```
 ./zokrates export-verifier
 ```

-Using the verifying key at `./verifying.key`, generates a Solidity contract enabling to verify proofs for computations of the compiled program at `./out.code`.
+Using the verifying key at `./verifying.key`, generates a Solidity contract which contains the generated verification key and a public function to verify a solution to the compiled program at `./out.code`.

-Creates a verifier contract at `./verifier.sol`
+Creates a verifier contract at `./verifier.sol`.

 #### `generate-proof`
 ```